Under the Dog Control Act 1996, all dogs in New Zealand must be registered once they reach three months of age (that’s only 12 weeks).

 - date of birth

-- breed (sorry “mongrel” is not a recognised breed)
+- breed (sorry 'mongrel', 'cross' and 'mix' are not recognised breeds)

 - whether the dog is desexed or not